gshearer/hodlgreed/README.md

 Note: Use of this feature will disable buy advice until the first sell has been advised.

+# hodl_after_stoploss (boolean)
+You can set this to true or false.
+If set to true, the script will cease trading if a stoploss occurs.
+You can re-enable trading manually through the IRC interface with ';;set hodl off'.

 # SMA Interval
 How many candles are required to calculate SMA (mean price).